coryshain/cdr/docs/source/irftree.rst

 .. _irftree:

-IRF Trees in DTSR
+IRF Trees in CDR
 =================

-The network of IRFs for each DTSR model are represented by the implementations in this package as *trees* from which properties can be read off for the purposes of model construction.
+The network of IRFs for each CDR model are represented by the implementations in this package as *trees* from which properties can be read off for the purposes of model construction.
-This is an implementation detail that will not be pertinent to most users, especially those primarily training and using DTSR models through the bundled executables.
+This is an implementation detail that will not be pertinent to most users, especially those primarily training and using CDR models through the bundled executables.
-However, for users who want to program with DTSR classes or directly interface with the associated ``Formula`` class, which is used to store and manipulate information about the model structure, this reference provides a conceptual overview of tree representations of DTSR impulse response structures.
+However, for users who want to program with CDR classes or directly interface with the associated ``Formula`` class, which is used to store and manipulate information about the model structure, this reference provides a conceptual overview of tree representations of CDR impulse response structures.

 There are several reasons for representing IRFs as nodes on a tree.
 In particular, tree representations facilitate: